Pterodactyl vs EnderDash for Minecraft server management

 EnderDash is aimed at a different center point.

 The focus is not "how do I provision or containerize game servers?"
-The focus is "how do I run the Minecraft servers I already have without bouncing across six tools every time something breaks?"
+The focus is "how do I stay on top of the Minecraft servers I already have without bouncing across six tools every time something breaks?"

 That pushes the product toward a different setup model:

-- install an agent on the target server or proxy
+- install a plugin agent on the target server or proxy, or run the standalone agent on a host

 - keep the game server where it already lives